Dndubussa/blinno-app/GOOGLE_OAUTH_SETUP.md

 ### Common Issues

 1. **"redirect_uri_mismatch" Error**
-   - Ensure the redirect URI in Google Cloud Console matches exactly with what Supabase expects
+   - Ensure the redirect URI in Google Cloud Console matches exactly with what you're using
-   - The redirect URI should be: `https://your-project-ref.supabase.co/auth/v1/callback`
+   - The redirect URI should include: `https://your-project-ref.supabase.co/auth/v1/callback`
+   - Also add your application's callback URL: `https://www.blinno.app/auth/callback` or `http://localhost:5173/auth/callback`

 2. **OAuth Provider Not Enabled**
    - Check that Google OAuth is enabled in the Supabase dashboard